Robinson Valentine: In the media

 In 2005, Robinson Valentine received widespread and instant publicity when it was announced the label would be designing the wedding dress of Camilla Parker Bowles.
 They were interviewed by The Daily Telegraph, Hello! magazine and numerous media outlets.
 Robinson Valentine was praised by fashion critics for the Duchess's choice of dress and design.
 The Duchess continues to wear outfits by the label to high-profile events which is often highlighted in the media.

 Robinson's departure

 Antonia Robinson, who now uses her married name, Antonia Shields, departed from the label and moved to Cornwall where she set up antoniaspearls.co.uk.
-Valentine then became the sole name on the label.